Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

     sudo ./check-version.sh
     ```

-## 📝 Prerequisites

-Ensure the following are installed before running the setup scripts:

-- **Git**: Required to clone the repository.
-- **Bash**: Required to execute the scripts.

 ## 🛡 Notes

 - This setup is specifically developed for **Ubuntu/Debian** operating systems.
 Ensure you run these scripts on a compatible environment.